ThomasVon2021/blikvm/package/kvmd-fan/readme.md

 # install kvmd fan
-1、if you use pikvm image, the password is *root*
+1、if you use pikvm image, login as root
 ```
 su -
 rw